AlexanderTheGrey/image-converter-cli/README.md

 # Image Converter CLI

-A pre-commit hook tool for easily converting images to WebP.
+A command-line based image converter used to convert JPEG, PNG, GIF, TIFF, and BMP images to the web-optimized WebP format.
+It's primarily designed for use in pre-commit hooks.

 ## Exmaple run